 Inbau regularly spoke at conferences and before professional groups of lawyers and law-enforcement personnel in the United States, Canada and the United Kingdom.
 As in other areas of his life, he kept careful records of correspondence, travel details, and fee payments for these appearances.
 His lectures, speeches and conference participation files comprise three rough categories of materials: General files, individual files, and speech notes.
 One general speech folder contains printed or typed copies of speeches delivered between 1945 and 1968, arranged chronologically.
 Three general folders contain correspondence, notes, and programs relating to Inbau's speaking engagements between 1973 and 1993.
 Individual folders house bulky "Proceedings" or the records of individual speeches or conference participation that generated a good deal of related correspondence.
 These folders are arranged chronologically, based on the span dates of the correspondence surrounding the presentation date itself.
 Folders show the title of the speech and/or the organization to which it was presented.
 Speech notes, consisting of anecdotes, clippings, quotations and scribbled notations, give a sense of Inbau's semi-extemporaneous speaking manner.

 Inbau wrote for a wide range of publications, from the Northwestern Law Review to trade journals for police officers and retail security managers.
 Reprints and original print copies of Inbau's articles date between 1936 and 1994.
 Articles include two of Inbau's most controversial pieces, "Over-reaction--The Mischief of Miranda" (1982) and "Miranda--Is It Worth the Cost?"
 (1988)--also referred to as "The Cost of Miranda."
 The response to these articles is found in the sub-series on Inbau and Miranda (Box 10).
 Unpublished articles and stories (including a children's book and a synopsis of a proposed novel to be co-written with Inbau's son) are placed in folders following the chronological sequence of published articles.

-Photographs used in Inbau's books—particularly Scientific Evidence in Criminal Cases--include negatives and black-and-white prints, some glued to cardboard and captioned, some uncaptioned.
+Photographs used in Inbau's books--particularly Scientific Evidence in Criminal Cases--include negatives and black-and-white prints, some glued to cardboard and captioned, some uncaptioned.
 Most of these images were used in the section on Firearms Identification; these include powder-burn or bullet-circumference graphs, while some depict actual gunshot wounds in cadavers.

 A leatherette case holds black-and-white 3"x4" slides that were probably used in Inbau's Law School classes, illustrating firearms identification, polygraph, questioned documents, and other material covered in the course.